 SLS stands for selective laser sintering.
 This process relies on a high-powered laser to sinter metal powder into a solid structure.

 First, the machine will dispense a thin layer of metal powder on the build platform.
 The machine will heat the powder to just below the melting point, so the laser can easily trace the model into a solid part.

 The particles fuse layer by layer, and eventually, you are left with your completed prototype!
 Any leftover powder supports the structure as it is built and can be reused for future projects.
 Once the structure is finished, it will cool down within the machine to prevent warping and optimize its mechanical properties.

-Of course, post-processing is required.
+Naturally, post-processing is required.
 You must clean the excess powder off the part and separate the part.
 If necessary, you can use media tumbling or blasting to process the piece even further.

-Other names for this process include direct metal laser sintering (DMLS) or selective laser melting (SLM).
+Other names for this process are direct metal laser sintering (DMLS) or selective laser melting (SLM).
 Regardless of what you choose to call it, this powder bed fusion technique uses lasers to selectively bond the metal particles – one layer at a time.

 Directed Energy Deposition (DED)

 Another type of metal 3D printing process is directed energy deposition or DED.

 This method can be compared to filament extrusion since the metal powders are pushed through a special nozzle.
 You can also use metal in wire form, as that can also be easily pushed through the nozzle.